 Wisdom Teeth Removal Can Be Good Before Orthodontic Work

-Whether you’ll have to extract your wisdom teeth before wearing braces or after removing them will depend entirely on your case and how your wisdom teeth are or have already erupted.
+Whether you’ll have to extract your third molars before wearing braces or after removing them will depend entirely on your case and how your teeth are or have already erupted.

 At Chawla Orthodontics, our priority is always to provide each and every one of our patients with both the superior smile and superior experience that they deserve.
 Our team of board-certified orthodontists is here for you whether your teeth need just a little work to bring them into perfect alignment or you are in need of more intensive or complex orthodontic care.
 We will implement a highly personalized treatment plan that will make the smile of your dreams a reality.